-- A. The supervisor will meet with the TDs and intern within 10 working days to discuss the problem and determine what action needs to be taken to address the issue.
+- A. The Primary Supervisor will meet with the TDs and intern within 10 working days to discuss the problem and determine what action needs to be taken to address the issue.
 If the TDs are the intern's direct supervisor, an additional supervisor and member of the Training Committee will be included in the meeting. - B. The intern will have the opportunity to provide a written statement related to his/her/their response to the problem.
-The intern must submit the response to his/her/their primary supervisor and the TDs within 5 working days of the meeting described in Step 1. - C. After discussing the problem and the intern's response, the supervisor and TDs may: - i.
+The intern must submit the response to his/her/their primary supervisor and the TDs within 5 working days of the meeting described in Step 1. - C. After discussing the problem and the intern's response, the Primary Supervisor and TDs may take one of the following actions: - i.
 Issue an "Acknowledgement Notice," which is a written warning, formally acknowledging the following: - 1.
 The faculty is aware of and concerned with the problem; - 2.
 The problem has been brought to the attention of the intern; - 3.
 The faculty will work with the intern to specify the steps necessary to rectify the problem or skill deficits addressed by the inadequate evaluation rating; - 4.
 The problem is not significant enough to warrant serious actions; and - 5.
-A written notice will be submitted to the intern and the Co-Directors of Clinical Training at the intern's graduate institution. - ii.
+A written notice will be submitted to the intern and the Director of Clinical Training (DCT) at the intern's graduate institution. - ii.
 Issue a "Remediation Plan," which is a time-limited, remediation-oriented, closely supervised period of training indicating the need to immediately work on improving the behavior resulting in the ratings received or to discontinue the concerning/problematic behavior.
 A remediation plan is an accommodation made to assist the intern, with the full expectation that the intern will complete the internship.
-This period will include more closely overseen supervision conducted by the intern's supervisor(s) in consultation with the TDs.
-The TDs, in consultation with the primary supervisor and the Training Committee will determine the length of a remediation plan.
+This period will include more closely overseen supervision conducted by the intern's Primary Supervisor in consultation with the TDs.
+The TDs, in consultation with the Primary Supervisor and the Training Committee will determine the length of a remediation plan.
 The termination of the remediation plan will be determined, after discussions with the intern, by the TDs in consultation with the primary supervisor.
 Several possible and perhaps concurrent courses of action may be included in the remediation plan.

-These include:
+These possible actions include:

-i. increasing the amount of supervision, either with the same

-- or additional supervisors; - ii. changing the format, emphasis, and/or focus of supervision; - iii. recommending personal therapy and providing community referrals: - iv. adjusting the intern's clinical or other workload; - v. requiring specific readings and assignments, and/or academic coursework.
+- 1. Increasing the amount of supervision, either with the same or additional supervisors; - 2.
+Changing the format, emphasis, and/or focus of supervision; - 3.
+Recommending personal therapy and providing community referrals; - 4.
+Adjusting the intern's clinical or other workload; - 5.
+Requiring specific readings and assignments, and/or academic coursework.

 The TDs will write a letter within 10 working days of informing the intern of this due process decision.
-A copy of this letter will be kept in the intern's file and emailed to the intern, primary supervisor, and Director of Clinical Training within 10 working days of completion of the letter.
+A copy of this letter will be kept in the intern's file and emailed to the intern, Primary Supervisor, and Director of Clinical Training (DCT) within 10 working days of completion of the letter.